-Principal teaching methodologies: lecture, seminar, written assignement, consultation
+Principal teaching methodologies: lecture, written assignement, quiz, consultation

 This module relies heavily on self-study under supervision.
 Students will be required to attend supervisory consultations and communicate with their supervisors for feedback.
 Students will make extensive use of the library and online resources to complete the different stages of the assessment.
 In total, three consultations are minimally required.